tkerby/flipperzero-firmware-wPlugins/README.md

 ## Instructions for Use

 The emulator accepts disk images in ATR format, which must be copied to the SD card to `/apps_data/sio2flip/atr/`.
-It supports SD, ED, and DD disk images with 128- or 256-byte sectors, as well as single- and double-sided disks.
-Up to four floppy disk drives can be emulated.

 ## TODO

 I have some plans, but I’m not sure if or when I’ll be able to complete them all.

 - Add a “New Disk Image” menu command
-- Better support for PERCOM configuration
+- Verify that PERCOM configuration is correct
-- Support higher baud rates
 - Add CAS file emulation
 - Implement an XEX file loader
+- Support XF551 high-speed mode in addition to US Doubler
+- Investigate issue with US Doubler when swapping baudrates
+- Improve error signaling to host via FDD status byte